-Dutch development bank FMO has approved a $50 million investment in Bangladesh-based microfinance lender BRAC.
+Dutch development bank FMO has proposed a $50 million investment in Bangladeshi microfinance lender BRAC, according to a disclosure.

-BRAC focuses on primary education, essential healthcare, and agricultural support, female empowerment, microfinance, and enterprise development, thereby creating opportunities for people at the bottom of the pyramid in Bangladesh.
+BRAC focuses on primary education, essential healthcare, and agricultural support, female empowerment, microfinance, and enterprise development, thereby creating opportunities for people at the bottom of pyramid to break the vicious circle of poverty in Bangladesh.

-The $50 million, five-year facility will be fully earmarked for the financing of the microloan portfolio of the company.
+The proceeds will be fully earmarked for the financing of microloan portfolio of the company, according to FMO.

-According to FMO, BRAC’s social mission alignment has played a big role in creating a strong franchise and reputation worldwide and is closely aligned with FMO’s own development mandate.
+“The company’s social mission alignment has played a big role in creating a strong franchise and reputation worldwide and is closely aligned with FMO’s own development mandate,” the Dutch development bank said.

-In June last year, FMO proposed a $4.8 million investment in Scatec Solar Bangladesh BV, a company incorporated in the Netherlands and 100% owner of Bangla Sun Solar Energy Limited.
+Earlier, FMO had proposed a $4.8 million investment in Scatec Solar Bangladesh BV, a company incorporated in the Netherlands and owner of Bangla Sun Solar Energy Limited.